Four practices in renewables integration and grid deployment awarded Good Practice of the Year at RGI Grid Awards ceremony in Brussels

 Seeking Safe Skies for the Bearded Vulture by Red Eléctrica, in collaboration with the Foundation for the Conservation of the Bearded Vulture

 This project by the Spanish TSO Red Eléctrica in collaboration with the NGO Foundation for the Conservation of the Bearded Vulture focuses on providing safer habitat for the Bearded Vulture by installing bird diverters on grid infrastructure.
 The diverters are estimated to reduce collisions by 70%.
-In response to winning the award, Luis Velasco, Head of Facilities Development and Support at Red Eléctrica, said:

-“Red Eléctrica and the Foundation for the Conservation of the Bearded Vulture are honoured to receive this award in recognition of their collaborative efforts on the project Seeking Safe Skies for the Bearded Vulture.
+In response to winning the award, Luis Velasco, Head of Facilities Development and Support at Red Eléctrica, said: “Red Eléctrica and the Foundation for the Conservation of the Bearded Vulture are honoured to receive this award in recognition of their collaborative efforts on the project Seeking Safe Skies for the Bearded Vulture.
 This initiative exemplifies how strategic partnerships between the energy sector and conservation organisations can deliver tangible results for biodiversity protection.
 By mitigating collision risks along power lines, the project safeguards not only the bearded vulture but also other vulnerable species.
 With over 240 kilometres of lines already marked and full implementation planned by 2025, this achievement underscores our commitment to ensuring harmony between critical infrastructure and the preservation of natural ecosystems.”

-Social Achievement
+social Achievement

 AquaSol for Equity by Green Hope Foundation